akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Goosie exploded from the basket in a fury of wings.

-Servants shouted.

-A clerk dropped his parchments.
+Servants shouted, the guards reached for their weapons, and a clerk dropped his parchments.

 The goose darted across the hall like a feathered arrow.